 Frontline Issue: Leaders Talk About Purpose, But Don’t Live Purpose

 Many leaders embrace the concept of purpose, but fail to actually run their business in a purpose-driven way.
-For example, I have a client in the banking industry who just created new wall signage related to the brand’s purpose.
+For example, a colleague and I were meeting with a luxury retail brand earlier in the year.
+They just created new wall signage related to the brand’s purpose.
 The signage is well designed and includes several “five-dollar” words—customer focus, community, etc. It looks great!
-But there hasn’t been any communication about it with the front line.
+But upon meeting with some of their leaders, we uncovered there hasn’t been any communication about it with the front line.
 I’m not even sure everyone has read it, as many employees enter through a back entrance.

 Frontline Issue: Leaders Think They Have a Compelling Story, but It Doesn’t Resonate with the Masses

 Here’s a story about my friend who works for a meat distributor, which is a subsidiary of a larger company.
 I once asked him to describe the vision of his company.
 He responded, “We sell a lot of meats.”
 He also mentioned the revenue goal of $400 million, which he then changed to $800 million.
 He was confused as to how the subsidiary fit into the big picture.
 He was lacking any real understanding of the vision or story of his organization because there wasn’t any story there.
 It was just an assortment of financial aspirations without any plan or initiatives to connect to it.
 Without a true understanding of the big picture, how can people give any discretionary effort to make the goals a reality?

 Frontline Issue: Leaders Create Great Strategies, but Fail to Engage Their People Effectively